3mdeb/news-and-ideas/blog/content/post/2023-06-07-twpm-spi-fix.md

 ## Fixing SPI

+We decided to continue the tests using only HAL and STM32CubeIDE (we plan to port the solution back to Zephyr).
+From earlier tests, we already know that HAL also does not work correctly, but it is easier to roll a custom solution.

-I will do initial work using HAL and STM32CubeIDE, at a later stage I will port that to Zephyr.
-I create a new STM32CubeMX project the proceed to setting up SPI2 controller through graphical configuration manager.
-Basic settings involve configuring SPI as `Full-Duplex Slave`, configuring NSS (Chip Select) pin as input, setting up DMA channels and setting SPI frame length to 8 bits (as required by TPM spec):
+So, I created a new STM32CubeMX project and set up the SPI2 controller through the graphical configuration manager.
+Basic settings involve configuring SPI as a Full-Duplex Slave, configuring NSS (Chip Select) pin as input, setting 8-bit frame length (as required by TPM spec), and setting up DMA channels.
+All other settings are left at their defaults.

 ![](/img/stm32cube_spi2_setup.png)

 ![](/img/stm32cube_spi_setup_dma.png)

-STM32CubeMX generates code that performs hardware initialization, including SPI.
-We are ready to do SPI transactions using `HAL_SPI_TransmitReceive_DMA` function.
-Of course that would give the same result as Zephyr does, instead I'm going to roll my own implementation.
+STM32CubeMX generates code that performs hardware initialization, and we are ready to do SPI transactions using the `HAL_SPI_TransmitReceive_DMA` function.

-But, first, let's look at `HAL_SPI_TransmitReceive_DMA` implementation:
+Let's look at the implementation:

 ```c
 HAL_StatusTypeDef HAL_SPI_TransmitReceive_DMA(SPI_HandleTypeDef *hspi, uint8_t *pTxData, uint8_t *pRxData, uint16_t Size)